himanshuSrivastav-ds/Data-Science--Web-Scraping-using-Streamlit/README.md

 ## Project Description

 This project is a web scraping application developed using Streamlit and Python.
 The application scrapes doctor profiles from [Practo.com](https://www.practo.com/) based on user-provided location and specialization.
-It extracts information such as doctor's name, specialization, experience, clinic name, and consultation fees.
+It extracts information such as doctor's name, specialization, experience, clinic name, practice locality and consultation fees.
 The results are displayed in a user-friendly format within the Streamlit app.

 ## Installation Instructions